Q&A with Harrison Roday, candidate for Richmond mayor

 Each day this week, we’re presenting their responses, with candidates presented in alphabetical order.

 Today’s candidate is Harrison Roday, founder of Richmond-based nonprofit Bridging Virginia and a former investment banking analyst for Morgan Stanley.
-The 32-year-old chairs the board of nonprofit Foodshed Capital and has a bachelor’s in government and finance from William & Mary.
+The 33-year-old is a board member and former chair of nonprofit Foodshed Capital and has a bachelor’s in government and finance from William & Mary.

 Previous candidate Q&As appear at the end.